Ambulatory Medicine

 • Ambulatory Rotations

 All residents will participate in several core rotations that feature a combination of didactics focused on ambulatory education and a more immersive experience in residents’ continuity clinics.
-These rotations include the intern Quality Improvement Continuity Clinic (intern QICC) rotation, the PGY2 Quality Improvement Continuity Clinic (QICC) rotation, and Ambulatory Block rotations in the PGY2 and PGY3 years.
-Interns will also participate in a new two-week ambulatory endocrinology experience.
+These rotations include the intern Quality Improvement Continuity Clinic (intern QICC) rotation, the intern endocrinology outpatient experience, the intern geriatrics rotation, the PGY2 Quality Improvement Continuity Clinic (QICC) rotation, and Ambulatory Block rotations in the PGY2 and PGY3 years.

 Additional Clinic Experiences